myntsu/challenges/README.md

 Today:

-- Chores and challenges x2
+- Just chores and duo